Australia

 Sweet ‘White Berry Bush’ fruits

 Synonyms White Berry bush, Snowball bush (Eng.); Witbessiesbos (Afrikaans); Chinese waterberry (China), Goowal (Yawuru Australia); Flueggea virosa (Lat.) – Flügge was a German botanist, and virosa means poisonous or having a bad odor.
-Distribution Figure on the right: © National…
+Distribution Flueggea virosa commonly grows in deciduous…

 Australian Firesaws

-Firesaws are nowadays only known as a traditional fire-making method on Pacific Islands.
-In Australia these methods were replaced by friction fire hand drills and later – under Western influences – by bow drills.
-Nevertheless, fire sawing is an interesting…
+Firesaws are only known as a traditional fire-making method on the Pacific Islands.
+In Australia, these methods were replaced by friction fire hand drills and later, under Western influences, by bow drills.
+Nevertheless, fire sawing is an interesting technique, which…

 Bow drilling in Australia by Gordon Dedman

-At the Global Bushcraft Symposium 2022 in the UK, Gordon Dedman presented the bow drilling technique he is teaching in Australia.
-It is assumed that readers know the basics of bow drill friction fire lighting and I therefore will only…
+At the Global Bushcraft Symposium 2022 in the UK, Gordon Dedman presented the bow drilling technique he teaches in Australia.
+Since readers are assumed to know the basics of bow drill friction fire lighting, I will only concentrate on specific…

 Hand drill friction fire lighting in Australia

-At the Global Bushcraft Symposium 2022 in the UK, Gordon Dedman presented the hand drill friction fire lighting method he is teaching in Australia.
-As most readers of this topic will know the basic techniques of hand drill friction fire…
+At the Global Bushcraft Symposium 2022 in the UK, Gordon Dedman presented the hand drill friction fire lighting method he teaches in Australia.
+As most readers of this topic will know the basic techniques of hand drill friction fire lighting,…

-Australian friction-fire woods 1
+Australian friction-fire woods

 At the Global Bushcraft Symposium 2022 in the UK, Gordon Dedman presented a variety of types of Australian friction-fire wood, which are well suited for friction-fire lighting methods and tinder.
-The signature friction-fire method, which was exclusively used for many…
+The signature friction-fire method, exclusively used for thousands of years…

 Spear shafts from grass tree stalks